 - Lifting of the template literal restriction, to enable the embedding of languages, including domain-specific languages (DSLs).
 Currently, restrictions on

-January 4th, 2018No Comments, Java App Dev, Java Web Development, Open Source, others, Programing, Scripting and JVM Languages, by admin.
+January 4th, 2018No Comments, Java App Dev, Java Language, others, Programing, Python, by admin.